 Many years back when nothing in life seemed to go right for me, I decided to run away from the crisis and find peace in a space that was hitherto unknown to me.
 It was a small ashram in Madurai – South of India where they conduct teacher’s training courses in Yoga.
-You live there for a month with a bunch of other enthusiasts from around the world and learn this life changing art form.
+You live there for a month with a bunch of other enthusiasts from around the world and learn this life-changing art form.

-In this month long yoga course, I got multiple breaks where I had to take new friends through the milestones in my life and they would do the same, in casual conversation.
+In this month-long yoga course, I got multiple breaks where I had to take new friends through the milestones in my life and they would do the same, in casual conversation.
 Life had the ability to wrap itself up in not more than a 15-minute long description.
 Thirty years of my life that at various points, I believed, had been stabbed by misfortune, injured by injustice and robbed off happiness.
 Those thirty years which I would lament in thoughts and actions which I believed had been my undoing, all that those thirty years really asked for was only 15 minutes of my speech.
-Yet I had always made such a big deal of my life all this while, yet I had victimised myself over things that had gone wrong never realising that we all fight the same war, it is only the battles that we get to choose.
+Yet I had always made such a big deal of my life all this while, yet I had victimized myself over things that had gone wrong never realizing that we all fight the same war, it is only the battles that we get to choose.
 No one is a lesser or greater victim of circumstances than the other, it is only about the choices we make – whether to go down or defy.

 Amidst the crowd of all the eager hearts and injured souls at the yoga camp, there was this petite girl named – Shobhna.
-I vividly remember her to be the only one of us who had come to attend that course, not just to heal her soul off a bitter pain but for the sincere love of the art form.
+I vividly remember her to be the only one of us who had come to attend that course, not just to heal her soul from a bitter pain but for the sincere love of the art form.
 She was the only smiling face.
 She was the only person with eyes that carried dreams and aspirations – for she had chosen to do so.

 Many many years thence, I met her in India this year on my trip.
 She asked me to photograph her journey.
 While I was photographing her, I just couldn’t stop my tears from rolling down.
 My little soul sister had grown up to be a Yogini, an advanced level Yoga instructor.
-And she managed to do so because amidst all the mess that our lives always are, she CHOSE to find herself, instead of losing.
+And she managed to do so because, amidst all the mess that our lives always are, she CHOSE to find herself, instead of losing.

 She asked me how I became a photographer because the last when we met several years ago, I was hunting for a job “weren’t you?”